opencontainers/distribution-spec/spec.md

 - **Layer**: a single part of all the parts which comprise an artifact
 - **Config**: a special layer defined at the top of a manifest containing artifact metadata
 - **Blob**: a single binary content stored in a registry
-- **Digest**: a unique blob identifier
+- **Digest**: a unique blob identifier, calculated from the blob's content
-- **Content**: a general term for content that can be downloaded from a registry (manifest or blob)
+- **Content**: a general term for content that can be downloaded from a registry (manifest or blob), and are addressable by a digest

-### Document Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

 ## Scope